Irv Gotti Responds To 50 Cent's Non-Stop Owed Money Trolling: "Never Took 1 Penny From Him"

 Gotti Responds

-After mounted shade, Irv decided to come clean on Fifty’s accusations.
+After mounted shade, Irv Gotti decided to come clean on 50 Cent’s accusations.
 According to Gotti, he does not owe any money to recently released BMF co-founder Southwest T.

 “Like i hate that I have to post this.
 But I just posted about my nigga Dre Passing and in my comments.
 Yall are saying bullsh*t.
 If y’all don’t know by now that homie is a clown and on my d*ck and will say or do anything for attention.
 I do not owe T or any man a penny.
 That’s not who I am.
 Me and T are cool.
 Let T say I owe him a penny or he gave me money.
 That will never happen.
 Because.
 Me.
 Irv Gotti never took 1 penny from him.
 I have always been super cool with my BMF niggas.
 That goes for T. And it definitely goes for MEECH.
 With whom I had a closer relationship with.
 Nothing but Love and Respect.
 So until you hear T say something.
 Stop with the clown shit with the clown.
 Happy your Home T. Hope Meech comes Home too.
 I wish you both nothing but Success and Love!!
 Now please.
 Stop entertaining homie the clown.
 And his lies and Bullsh*t.
 I’m focused.
 Back to doing what I’m doing.
 And living my life.
 As a MAN!!
 I have a lot of sh*t to do.
 No energy or time for clown sh*t.” -Irv Gotti’s Instagram